Maryland

 • Strong coalition Maryland Progressive Healthcare Coalition, working at both state and national levels.

-• Healthy Maryland Act bills in general assembly several times since 2012 Maryland Health Security Act.
+• Healthy Maryland bills in general assembly several times since 2012 Maryland Health Security Act.

-• Several strong single-payer legislative allies in addition to Sen Pinsky: Delegates Acevero and Pena-Melnyk.
-Important note: future possibility of single payer hearing in Pena-Melnyk’s health committee in Annapolis, MD.
+• Several strong single-payer legislative allies (now that Sen Pinsky has left the Senate, Delegates Acevero and Pena-Melnyk are taking lead.
+There is work toward a single payer hearing in Pena-Melnyk’s health committee in Annapolis, MD.

-Town Halls, educational events, public outreach, local resolutions: all specific to Congressional Districts of the 3 Congressmen who have not co-sponsored HR 1384 (Hoyer, Trone, Ruppersberger)
+Town Halls, educational events, public outreach, local resolutions: all specific to Congressional Districts of Congressmen who have not co-sponsored HR 3069 (e.g. Hoyer)

 Where can people find news about Single Payer in your state and/or join a group?